-- ½ cup rolled oats
+- ½ cup old fashioned rolled oats, not quick oats

-- ½ cup sweetened shredded coconut
+- ½ cup shredded coconut, sweetened or unsweetened

-- ½ cup chopped walnuts
+- ¼ cup finely chopped walnuts, optional

 - 4 ounces cream cheese, softened

-- 4 tablespoons (1/2 stick) butter, softened
+- 4 tablespoons unsalted butter, softened

 - ¼ teaspoon pure vanilla extract

 - In a separate bowl, combine flour, baking soda, baking powder, cinnamon and salt.
 Add the flour mixture to the butter mixture and beat on low until just combined.
-Stir in the oats, coconut, raisins, carrots and walnuts by hand.
-Place dough in the refrigerator for 30 minutes to firm up.
+Add the oats, coconut, carrots and walnuts (if using) and mix until just combined.